 Layton is a larger medium-sized city located in the state of Utah.
 With a population of 75,655 people and 11 constituent neighborhoods, Layton is the ninth largest community in Utah.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Layton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Layton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Layton are a mix of both white- and blue-collar jobs.
 Overall, Layton is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Layton who work in office and administrative support (16.67%), management occupations (11.12%), and sales jobs (10.22%).

 Also of interest is that Layton has more people living here who work in computers and math than 95% of the places in the US.

 The education level of Layton citizens is substantially higher than the typical US community, as 31.52% of adults in Layton have at least a bachelor's degree.

 The per capita income in Layton in 2010 was $26,229, which is upper middle income relative to Utah and the nation.
 This equates to an annual income of $104,916 for a family of four.
 However, Layton contains both very wealthy and poor people as well.

 Layton is a very ethnically-diverse city.
 The people who call Layton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Layton residents report their race to be White, followed by Asian.
 Layton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 12.58% of the city’s residents.
 Important ancestries of people in Layton include German, Irish, Scottish, and Danish.